saltyorg/Sandbox/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This is not a test I performed
 - [ ] I did not read the paragraph above this before checking this box
 - [ ] I have now checked three boxes without reading any of the text
+- [ ] I have decided to leave these meaningless checkboxes in my pull request as a demonstration that I did not read to the end.

+Please do not leave those four checkboxes in your pull request without editing their contents.